 “We have such an important value on work-life balance,” said Konkright, noting that in an organization where only a handful of employees can open and close the building, ‘having a best friend’ isn’t as important as being home with family.
 “We found that these questions ended up being so generic that we spent most of the time just trying to understand how and why people answered [them].”

 Needing a better tool to measure engagement, Konkright turned to other solutions, eventually landing on The Predictive Index® and the PI Diagnose solution.

-Konkright had just started to use the PI Hire solution as a recruitment and onboarding tool at FAM when his client success manager mentioned the new PI Employee Experience Survey™ and complementary Take Action on Engagement workshop.
+Konkright had just started to use the PI Hire solution as a recruitment and onboarding tool at FAM when his client success manager mentioned the PI Diagnose solution, comprising the Employee Experience Survey™ and Take Action on Engagement session.

 “I know a good tool when I see it, and I think ultimately what I liked the most is how granular [PI] got,” said Konkright.
 “I really haven’t seen not only this level of granularity in a product, but really how [employees] can also make it meaningful to themselves.
 And the fact that it integrated with our hiring tool … these end-to-end solutions don’t really exist out there in the market.”